ianhussey/destigmatize-suicide-bot/README.md

 - Decide on a summary of changes test that is maximally informative to maximise the changes that our changes are not undone by other editors.
 E.g., reference to published literature showing that these guidelines are effective, rather than a call for language orthodoxy (which is sometimes seen as an instance of identity politics, and aversive to some audiences).
 - Chose more specific targets.
 - Get others from netECR involved, and/or provide data to netECR to aid others' efforts.
+- Figure out execution of local python scripts from within Atom, etc. This would allow me to scrape directly to local files, increasing reproducability and cutting down on copy-pasting and associated issues.
+See https://www.mediawiki.org/wiki/Manual:Pywikibot/Create_your_own_script